biblequiz/BibleQuiz.com/_pages/georgia.md

 ### Join the Facebook Group

-Connect with parents, coaches, and quizzers across the state of Georgia, all with the same passion of connecting students with God’s Word!
+Connect with parents, coaches, and quizzers across the state of Georgia, all with the same passion of connecting students with God's Word!

 It's the easy way to stay up-to-date with schedule changes, see results from meets, and ask questions.